tayroni/msmt19937/README.md

 # Jump Ahead

 This code advances random sequence in a way one can split a huge pseudo random sequence in (almost) non-colliding streams.
-This procedure is better than just using different seeds across nodes in a parallel simulation, avoiding a source of bias.
+This procedure is better than just using different seeds across nodes in a parallel simulation, in order to avoid a source of bias.

 A rationale about jump ahead can be found [here](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/JUMP/index.html).